Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Robert Cressman says with regard to Maasdam "among the survivors are marines under Major Walter L. Jordan, USMC, the advance detail for the Marine Detachment at the American Embassy in London".
 (M/S Vigrid, also had some nurses on board at the time of her sinking, see text under that ship for more details).

-Havprins subsequently returned to Halifax with Convoy OB 345, which originated in Liverpool on July 11-1941, arrived Halifax on the 26th, and also included the Norwegian Belita, Bello, Geisha, James Hawson, Marit, Ørnefjell, Salamis, Selvik, Solsten, Tanafjord and Vigsnes (several of which had previously arrived U.K. with Havprins in HX 133).
-Havprins headed back to the U.K. again in Aug.-1940 with Convoy HX 144 (station 82), together with the Norwegian Suderøy, Polartank, Orwell, Hallanger, Eidanger, Grena, Evanger, Norse King, Vinland and Sommerstad.
+Havprins subsequently returned to Halifax with Convoy OB 345, which originated in Liverpool on July 11-1941, arrived Halifax on the 26th, and also included the Norwegian Belita, Bello, Geisha, James Hawson, Marit, Salamis, Selvik, Solsten, Tanafjord, Vigsnes and Ørnefjell (several of which had previously arrived U.K. with Havprins in HX 133).
+Havprins headed back to the U.K. again on Aug.
+10 with Convoy HX 144 (station 82), together with the Norwegian Suderøy, Polartank, Orwell, Hallanger, Eidanger, Grena, Evanger, Norse King, Vinland and Sommerstad.
 A. Hague has also included Ranja in this convoy.
 Together with Salamis and Katy, she now joined the westbound North Atlantic Convoy ON 13 the following month (her destination is given as Mexico).
 This convoy dispersed on Sept.
-11 and Havprins arrived Galveston independently on the 26th (there's no mention of arrival Mexico in her Voyage Record).
+11 and Havprins arrived Galveston independently on the 26th (there's no mention of arrival Mexico on Page 2).

-In Nov.-1941 she returned to the U.K. in Convoy HX 161, together with the Norwegian Solfonn, Stigstad, Havkong, Vav, Nueva Andalucia, among others.
+In Nov.-1941 she can be found among the ships in Convoy HX 161, together with Solfonn, Stigstad, Havkong, Vav, Nueva Andalucia, and others.
 That year was rounded off by sailing to Houston, having joined the westbound Convoy ON 48*, which originated in Liverpool on Dec.
-19-1941 and dispersed Dec.
+19 and dispersed Dec.
 31, Havprins arriving Houston independently on Jan.
 11-1942.
 She had again been in the company of several other Norwegian ships, namely Athos, Buenos Aires, Chr.
 Th.
-Boe, Grena, Havkong, Heranger, Høegh Scout, Kollskegg, Nueva Andalucia, Solfonn, Solstad (returned), and Sveve.
+Boe, Grena, Havkong, Heranger, Høegh Scout, Kollskegg, Nueva Andalucia, Solfonn, Solstad (returned) and Sveve.

 She made a voyage from Augusta to Gibraltar in Oct.-1944, having joined Convoy MKS 63*, which had originated in Port Said on Sept.
 26 and arrived Gibraltar Oct.
 8, Havprins having joined from Augusta, as already mentioned.
 Nordnes and President de Vogue also took part.
 Havprins subsequently joined a convoy from Gibraltar to New York (GUS 54 - see link in Voyage Record), then joined the New York-U.K. Convoy HX 328 in order to sail to Clyde, where she arrived on Jan.
 9-1945, the convoy having departed New York on Christmas Eve.
-HX 328 also had several other Norwegian ships; follow the link for their names.
+Commodore was in Brimanger.

 At the end of Jan.-1945, she joined the westbound Convoy ON 281*, which arrived New York on Febr.
-12. Brasil, Cypria, Tai Shan, and Thorhild are also listed, as is the Panamanian Norlys, which is included under the N's of this website because she had Norwegian managers.
-About a week later we find Havprins in Convoy HX 339 back to Clyde, and on March 8 she left Clyde again to sail to Baltimore, joining Convoy ON 289*, together with Brasil, Dalfonn, Høyanger, John Bakke, Molda, and Polarsol, and again the Panamanian Norlys, as well as Norvinn.
-Havprins headed back across the Atlantic the following month in Convoy HX 352, departing New York on Apr.
-23. This convoy is not available among the HX convoys included on my own site, but I've linked directly to it within the table above, and as can be seen, Anna Knudsen, Havkong, Høegh Hood, Ivaran, Pan Scandia, and Troubadour are also listed.
-Havprins embarked on her last convoy voyage on May 12, when she started her return voyage to New York, joining Convoy ON 302*, which originated in Liverpool on May 12-1945 (Havprins joined from Belfast Lough), dispersed on May 27, and also included the Norwegian Havkong, Norbryn, and Pan Scandia.
+12. Brasil, Cypria, Tai Shan and Thorhild are also listed, as is the Panamanian Norlys, which is included under the N's of this website because she had Norwegian managers.
+About a week later we find Havprins in Convoy HX 339 back to Clyde, and on March 8 she left Clyde again to go to Baltimore, where she arrived March 27, having sailed in Convoy ON 289*, together with Brasil, Dalfonn, Høyanger, John Bakke, Molda and Polarsol, and again the Panamanian Norlys, as well as Norvinn.
+According to A. Hague, Havprins headed back across the Atlantic the following month in Convoy HX 352*, departing New York on Apr.
+23. Anna Knudsen, Havkong, Høegh Hood, Ivaran, Pan Scandia and Troubadour are also included.
+Havprins embarked on her last convoy voyage on May 12, when she started her return voyage to New York, joining Convoy ON 302*, which originated in Liverpool on May 12 (Havprins joined from Belfast Lough) and also had Havkong, Norbryn and Pan Scandia in its ranks.
+As can be seen in the Voyage Record above, Havprins often served as Escort Oiler, also carrying extra depth charges for the escorts.

-* All the ON convoys mentioned here will be added to individual pages in my Convoys section in due course, with more information on each; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys.
-Escorts for these convoys are named on this page.
+* The ON convoys will be added to individual pages in my Convoys section in due course, with more information on each; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys.
+Escorts are named on this page.
 The MKS convoys will also be added, but for now, see the section listing ships in all MKS convoys.
+Additionally, the entire HX series will be updated and completed - see ships in all HX convoys.

 POST WAR: